 I have gotten quite a few emails over the last few weeks requesting advice on how to start a blog.
 Whether you want to start a blog for personal use or promotional purposes, here are a few things to consider before setting up your blog.
 Below are some resources and tips that I have compiled to help you get started.

 There are many blog hosting services all over the web that offer free and paid services to bloggers.
-If you’re just starting out, I recommend Blogger which is the first platform I used.
+If you’re starting out, I recommend Blogger, which is the first platform I used.
 It’s completely free and super easy to set up.
 WordPress is also free but does offer paid services with more benefits such as the ability to add plugins etc. WordPress provides free support to help you with any issues or questions you may have.
-Both are great blogging services.
+Both are excellent blogging services.

 Make sure when choosing a title for your blog that it’s unique, but that it also reflects what you decide to write about.
 Keep it short and simple!
 A good idea is to search Google for blogs in the category of your choice and take a look at their titles.
 Researching will help inspire you to create a title of your own and avoid using one that is already being used.